Equality and diversity

 Objective 2: To raise levels of attainment in core subjects for vulnerable learners.

 All of the above information is also discussed as part of staff induction to our school as it sits at the heart of everything we do.
 Equal opportunities for all is always discussed at safeguarding, inclusion and governors meetings too.
-If you would like more information surrounding this area please see our policies section or book an appointment to come in and see us.
+If you would like discuss anything to do with Equality and Diversity with us, please book an appointment to come in and see us.
+You will be able to find our Equality and Diversity Policy in the Policies section of the website.
+Click here for a quick link.